tataihono/keypad-manager/IMPLEMENTATION_ROADMAP.md

 - [ ] Multiple schedules per user work

 ### Phase 4 Complete When:
+- [ ] Sidebar navigation works with clickable "Users" section
-- [ ] Users can be managed via UI
+- [ ] Users can be viewed, added, edited, and deleted via UI
-- [ ] Schedules can be managed via UI
+- [ ] User schedules can be managed within user profiles
-- [ ] Settings can be configured
+- [ ] Multiple schedules per user can be created and managed
-- [ ] UI provides good user feedback
+- [ ] UI provides good user feedback and validation

 ### Phase 5 Complete When:
 - [ ] All entities update correctly